 Distracted driving, as a contributing cause of serious accidents, is not new but the causes of distraction have increased as our society adopts new and more pervasive technology.

 The RCMP considers distracted driving a form of impaired driving, because “a driver’s judgement is compromised when they are not fully focused on the road.”
-In Alberta alone, 97% of distracted driving convictions were for using a hand-held electronic device while driving.
+In Alberta alone, there were 23,546 distracted driving convictions in 2018.
 In an effort to reduce distracted driving incidents, as of January 1, 2016, penalties for distracted driving in Alberta began to include three demerit points in addition to a $287 fine.